cloudevents/spec/discovery/spec.md

 If an `id` is not specified in any of the Services the entire request MUST fail.
-If no Service can be found that corresponds to a specified `id`, the processing MUST ignore that Service and not fail as a result of the Service already being deleted.
+If no Service can be found that corresponds to a specified `id`, the endpoint MUST behave as though the Service was deleted.
 An `epoch` value MAY be omitted in the incoming Service.
-If present, and is not greater than the Service's current `epoch` value, then the request MUST fail.
+If present and the request value is not greater than existing value, then the request MUST fail.

 If other service attributes are included in the request, those SHOULD be ignored for the purposes of processing the request.